hpi-swa-teaching/SVGMorph/README.md

 ```

  Now you will be able to use SVGMorph in your Squeakkk image.
-# Supported/Not Supported Features of SVG
+# Supported
 (List of SVG Functionality/Features as defined by:https://en.wikipedia.org/wiki/Scalable_Vector_Graphics and  https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial)

-Supported:
 Scaling the opened SVGMOrphs via Halo.

 Scaling the opened SVGMorphs via Halo.

 Scaling the opened SVGMorphs via Halo.

 SVG Rectangles, Circles, Ellipses, Lines, Polylines, Polygons and Paths(i.e SVG Basic Shapes).

 SVG Fills and Strokes.

 SVG Gradients.

 SVG Text

-Not supported:
+# Not Supported Features of SVG

 SVG Patterns.